gemini-hlsw/scheduler/scheduler/services/resource/data/README.md

 # Resource Data

-This directory contains static OCS resource data files.
+This directory contains static resource data files for OCS validation and GPP simulation modes.
+Common files are in the 'common' directory.

 Eventually, these should be removed from the Scheduler repository and made available elsewhere.